Spaghetti-droid/Remotifier-Server/README.md

-# Remotifier-Server
+# Remotify
-A receiving server that allows control of media on the host machine via websocket
+A server and client that allow the control of media playing on the hist device by the client